The Best and Cheapest Home Insurance Companies in Illinois in 2026

 • More complaints than average

-Allstate's mix of cheap rates and good coverage make it the best home insurance in Illinois for most people.
+Allstate's mix of cheap rates and good coverage makes it the best home insurance in Illinois for most people.

 How much does Allstate home insurance cost in Illinois?